 There is a very good reason why the ACC has held its General Mountaineering Camp in the Fairy Meadow area on four separate occasions since 1981 – the place is awesome!
 The Adamant Group of the Selkirk Mountains provides climbers and backcountry skiers with a wealth of fantastic opportunities.
 The peaks here are mainly granitic and there are several classic routes of various lengths and difficulty to challenge all types of climbers.

-The Fairy Meadow Hut overland summer access route can be a pain – particularly with a mountaineering pack.
-For summer 2019, the ACC is offering hut plus flight packages for those who want to travel with a bit more gear and save their uphill walking mojo for the peaks.
+The Fairy Meadow Hut overland summer access route can be a pain, is overgrown and is a bigger undertaking than even the most experienced hikers are prepared to endure.
+Some still attempt the hike because the climbing at Fairy Meadow is world class and is comparable to the bugaboos, but with fewer people.
+The ACC now offers hut plus flight packages for those who want to travel with a bit more gear and save their uphill walking mojo for the peaks.

 Hut plus flight Packages

-The following hut plus flight packages are available from July 20 to August 24, 2019:
+The following hut plus flight packages are available from late July through early September:

 - 7-night package: Saturday to Saturday. $650.00 per person